Cybaries/Knowledge-Assistant/README.md

              PostgreSQL        File Storage
 ```

-The backend is containerized using Docker Compose:
+The application is containerized using Docker Compose:

 ```text
                     Docker Compose